-Though the survey results indicate that the corporations are aware of coaching, especially the younger generations, there are still many corporate managers hesitate to coach.
-Indeed, they lack clarity about what is coaching and how to use to their advantage at work.
+Though the survey results indicate that the corporations are aware of coaching, especially the younger generations, there are still many corporate managers who hesitate to coach.
+Indeed, they lack clarity about what is coaching and how to use it to their advantage at work.

 Here are six common reasons why many Managers hesitate to coach their people: